drot/fonline-misc/README.md

-This repository contains the following modifications:
+This repository contains the following mods made for FOnline: 2238/Reloaded:

 **Happy Travels** - Changed travel cursor on World Map